 Plants know how to counter this, though.
-It’s been shown that special proteins that block germs tend to concentrate around the hydathodes.
+It’s been shown that special germ-blocking proteins concentrate around the hydathodes.

 A healthy plant, well fertilized and watered, will produce plenty of these “soldier proteins”.
 A plant weakened by disease, drought, or neglect will tend to have less of these proteins available.

-- Interestingly, the composition of guttation fluid can be strongly influenced by compounds floating in the air.
+Reports are discovering that the composition of guttation fluid is strongly influenced by compounds floating in the air.

-This is a fascinating inroad regarding how plants communicate.
-It may explain why plants not yet diseased start producing chemical defenses as soon as one of their kind is attacked by pests or illness.
+This is a fascinating inroad into learning about how plants communicate.
+It may explain why plants not yet diseased or attacked by pests start producing chemical defenses as soon as one of their kind is attacked by pests or illness.